pyotrli/whatsapp_chat_analyser/README.md

 - iOS: https://faq.whatsapp.com/en/iphone/20888066

 # Installing
-put the exported whatsapp chat file in the same folder as the scripts unzip the file chat file and name it chat.txt
+- put the exported whatsapp chat file in the same folder as the scripts
+- unzip the file chat file and name it "chat.txt"

 run whatsapp_message_analyser.py script and it will produce one .csv file with stats per message:
 - word count